Agoric/documentation/main/ertp/api/issuer.md

 doesn't have to be a string, but it will only be used for its value.
 It is useful for debugging and double-checking assumptions, but should not be trusted.

-The optional `displayInfo` tells the UI how to display `amounts` from this issuer or of this brand.
+The optional `displayInfo` tells the UI how to display `amounts` of this brand.

 The optional `amountMathKind` specifies the kind of math to use with the digital assets.
 Each implements all of the same set of API methods (i.e. `amountMath` methods are